Avocado Tuna Salad is not only healthier than traditional tuna salad, it tastes better too! Avocado provides all of the creaminess with no mayo!

-- 12 oz Tuna in can or pouch, water/oil drained
+- 12 oz Tuna water/oil drained

-- 2 large Avocados, pit and skin removed
+- 2 large Avocados pit and skin removed

-- 1 tbsp Lemon juice
+- 1 tablespoon Lemon juice

-- 2 tbsp Celery, small chop
+- 2 tablespoons Celery small chop

-- 2 tbsp Onion, minced
+- 2 tablespoons Onion minced

-- 1 tbsp chopped Parsley
+- 1 tablespoon chopped Parsley

-- 1 tsp Dijon mustard
+- 1 teaspoon Dijon mustard